pytest-dev/pytest-html/docs/user_guide.rst

 Note that the query parameter is case insensitive, so passing :code:`PASSED` and :code:`passed` has the same effect.

-You can also set the collapsed behaviour by setting the :code:`render_collapsed` in a configuration file (pytest.ini, setup.cfg, etc).
+You can also set the collapsed behaviour by setting :code:`render_collapsed` in a configuration file (pytest.ini, setup.cfg, etc).
 Note that the query parameter takes precedence.

 .. code-block:: ini